andy897221/BMC_PPI_L3N/README.md

 # ExactL3 PPI (journal version)
 ExactL3 (L3E) is a better network modeling approach for link prediction in protein-protein interaction networks.

+The journal publication of L3E is currently under review.

 Preliminary version of L3E is published at IEEE-BIBE 2020, awarded with the Best Bioinformatics Paper Award, link: https://doi.org/10.1109/BIBE50027.2020.00017